PLAYERS TASKS PRAXIS TEAMS EVENTS

 main_20080816180034j64359.jpg

-In the end, Justin learned a valuable lesson about securing traps, and I think we've continued to show why the DPA is such a valuable organization.
+In the end, Justin learned a valuable lesson about securing traps, and I think we've continued to show why the DPA is such an important organization.

 main_dpareport64367.jpg